Zacky-YG/Learning_Repo/LetsDefend/SOC.md

 ## Types of SOC Roles
 - SOC Analyst: L1-3.
 Classify Alerts -> Identify cause -> Advise on remediation
 - Incident Responder: Performs initial assessment of security breaches.
-- Threat Hunter: Proactly seeks out and investigates potential threats and vulnerabilities within an org network/system by using techniques to...
+- Threat Hunter: Proactively seeks out and investigates potential threats and vulnerabilities within an org network/system by using techniques to...
     - Detect
     - Isolate
     - Mitigate